spotipy-dev/spotipy/docs/index.rst

 **Work in Progress**

-This section contains work that still needs completion for this project.
+This section contains work that still needs completion for this Documentation.

 - `Code of Conduct <https://github.com/plamere/spotipy/community/code-of-conduct/new>`_.